Republicans Win Control of Senate, Make Gains in House

 With at least 200 seats safe for each party, the winning side will likely end up with a narrow majority that could make governing difficult.
 That has been evident in the past two years as Republican infighting has led to failed votes and leadership turmoil and undercut the party's efforts to cut spending and tighten immigration.

-Tight races in the heavily Democratic states of New York and California could determine House control, though the final outcome may not be known for several days as California typically takes several days to count its ballots.
+Tight races in the heavily Democrat states of New York and California could determine House control, and California typically takes several days to count its ballots.

 © 2024 Thomson/Reuters.
 All rights reserved.